Starting Up Your Brand Or BusinessDate created May 13, 2021

 7. Be open to new ideas and criticism.

 It’s common to face criticisms from anyone; let alone from consumers you will be selling your products to.
-Keep in mind that it’s better to be criticised rather than not getting any important feedback to improve your brand.
+Keep in mind that it’s better to be criticised rather than not receiving any important feedback to improve your brand.

 It shows that improvements can be made to enhance your products or services.
 Always strike a conversation with close friends, business partners or relevant parties with experience to learn insightful ideas, as this could well assist you in streamlining your operations as a whole.